There’s still time to invest in retirement, health and college plans — and take the tax deductions for the 2017 calendar year. Here’s how.

 If your employer does offer a plan, the deductible amount is determined by your income.
 Remember that contributions to Roth IRAs are not deductible.

-If your IRA contribution exceeds the limit, you have until April 18 to withdraw it, otherwise the excess amount is taxed at 6% per year as long as it remains in the account.
+If your IRA contribution exceeds the limit, you have until your tax filing deadline, including an automatic six month extension, to withdraw it.
+This means you generally have until October 15 to withdraw the excess.
+Otherwise, the excess amount is taxed at 6% per year as long as it remains in the account.
+If you remove the excess amount after you file your taxes, you may need to file an amended tax return.

 33% of Americans invest in an IRA.

-But in some states — Georgia, Mississippi, Oklahoma, Oregon and Wisconsin — plan participants can make 2016 contributions up until April 15, 2017.
-South Carolina’s 529 plan extends the deadline until April 18, and Iowa’s plan permits participants to make contributions to accounts opened in 2016 through April 30, 2017.
+But in some states — Georgia, Mississippi, Oklahoma, South Carolina and Wisconsin — plan participants can make 2017 contributions up until April 15, 2018.
+Oregon’s 529 plan extends the deadline until April 16, and Iowa’s plan permits participants to make contributions to accounts opened in 2017 through April 30, 2018.

 Payment limits vary among these states, so be sure to check with your tax advisor about how much of your contribution is deductible.